 If Emergency Arbitration has been commenced, the World Bank will await the outcome and take due account of the Emergency Arbitrator's Order.
-If the Emergency Arbitrator confirms the non-compliance, the contractor (and any non-compliant subcontractor) may be disqualified.

-A contractor/subcontractor's disqualification expires two years after the date of disqualification unless an arbitration award is made in favour of the contractor within that period.
+If the Emergency Arbitrator confirms the non-compliance, the contractor non-compliant (and any subcontractor) may be disqualified. А contractor/subcontractor's disqualification expires two years after the date of disqualification unless an arbitration award is made in favour of the contractor within that period.